-We intend to apply to list our common stock on the NASDAQ Capital Market under the symbol "OBT."
+Our common stock has been approved for listing on the NASDAQ Capital Market under the symbol "OBT."

 Directed Share Program

 At our request, the underwriters have reserved up to 5.0% of the shares of our common stock offered by this prospectus for sale, at the initial public offering price, to our directors, officers, principal stockholders, employees, business associates, and related persons who have expressed an interest in purchasing our common stock in this offering.
 We will offer these shares to the extent permitted under applicable regulations in the United States through a directed share program.
 See the section entitled "Underwriting - Directed Share Program."